pembasmikuman/Sharaf/README.md

 ## Run Locally

-Make sure to have Node.js installed on your environment.\n
+Make sure to have Node.js installed on your environment.

 Clone the project